Naloxone Access in Baltimore City

 Non-Fatal Overdose Spike Response

 The Non-Fatal Overdose Spike Alert and Response System was developed in partnership with the Baltimore City Fire Department (BCFD).
-A spike is defined as three or more non-fatal overdoses in one census tract within a single day.
-When such a spike is detected, BCHD sends a spike alert to community-based organizations that have opted in.
+A cluster is defined as a greater-than-expected number of overdoses happening within an area based on space and time.
+When such a cluster is detected, BCHD sends a spike alert to community-based organizations that have opted in.
 Street-based outreach teams are then dispatched to distribute naloxone in the affected areas.

 EMS Naloxone Leave-Behind Program